Coun. Rick Chiarelli 'expects' to run for re-election, says office | CBC News

 Coun.
 Rick Chiarelli 'expects' to run for re-election, says office

-Women who worked with councillor say they're not surprised, but says it's retraumatizing
+Women who worked with councillor say they're not surprised, but it's retraumatizing

-An Ottawa city councillor whose pay was suspended for 450 days over behaviour the city's then-integrity commissioner deemed to be harassment —and who is facing new, similar allegations — "expects" to seek re-election, his office says.
+Ottawa city councillor Rick Chiarelli, whose pay was suspended for 450 days over behaviour the city's then-integrity commissioner deemed to be harassment — and who is facing new, similar allegations — "expects" to seek re-election in October, his office says.

-College ward representative Rick Chiarelli was not included on the city's list of nominated candidates for the ward as of Tuesday evening, but his director of strategic affairs and communications said he expects to seek re-election.
+CBC first detailed in 2019 the allegations of inappropriate behaviour, including pressuring employees and job applicants to go braless to certain work events.

-Then-integrity commissioner Robert Marleau found Chiarelli's behaviour qualified as harassment under the city's policies and recommended a 90-day salary suspension for each of five complainants — the most severe penalty available under provincial law — and council approved that suspension.
+Then-integrity commissioner Robert Marleau found the College ward representative's behaviour qualified as harassment under the city's policies and recommended a 90-day salary suspension for each of five complainants — the most severe penalty available under provincial law.
+Council approved that suspension.

 Chiarelli is currently the subject of another commissioner's investigation after a sixth complainant came forward to CBC with new allegations.